mattfoster/hackerific.net/content/post/esp2866-and-mqtt.md

 my temperature data is encrypted in transit, and that without authentication it won't be possible to write evil temperature values to the broker.
 This could be particularly important if I use it as a remote thermostat!

+**Update**: after about a year and a half I realised I had a typo in the hardware name!
+It's ESP8266, not ESP2866.
+I've updated the post to reflect this!